thiagofborn/MCW-OSS-PaaS-and-DevOps/Hands-on lab/HOL step-by step - OSS PaaS and DevOps.md

 5. On the Add Collection dialog, enter the following:

->**Change #03: Sharding definition is now required: for "users" collections you can use  "postalCode".
-For "plans" you can use "portionSize"**
+>**Change #02:** Sharding definition is now required: for "users" collections you can use  "postalCode".
+For "plans" you can use "portionSize"

    - **Database id**: Select **Use existing** and select the **best-for-you-organics** database from the list.
    - **Collection id**: Enter **users**.